RoKiPaRk/RoKiPaRk/README.md

 - 💞️ I’m looking to collaborate on U2 based python projects primarily.
 - 📫
-- Please contact me at RoKiPark@hotmail.com
+- Please contact me at tech@rokipark.ai
 <!---
 RoKiPaRk/RoKiPaRk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.